SAP-samples/teched2025-AD168/exercises/ex0/README.md

  <br>![](/exercises/ex0/images/AppFormOpenEdit.png)<br>

  In the form editor, drag and drop from left panel four components in following sequence and Save the process.

  i.
 H1 - Headline 1 - Enter “Approve Purchase Requisition”.

  ii.
-Text Field - Rename title as “Supplier” and make it required on right side configuration. iii.
-Number Field - Rename title as “Quantity” and make it required on right side configuration. iv.
-Text Field - Rename title as “Total Price” and make it required on right side configuration.
+Text Field - Rename title as “Supplier” and make it required on right side configuration.

+ iii.
+Number Field - Rename title as “Quantity” and make it required on right side configuration.

+ iv.
+Text Field - Rename title as “Total Price” and make it required on right side configuration.<br>
  <br>![](/exercises/ex0/images/ApprovPurchase.png)<br>

 ## Summary